-The first thing you’ll want to do is brush off any visible dirt or dust you see on the shoe.
+Step 1: To start, brush off any visible dirt or dust you see on the shoe.
 I recommend doing this with a clean towel, but you could also use a loose-bristle brush.
 It’s advantageous for you to remove as much residue as you can before you apply the wet ingredients, so make sure to inspect every nook and cranny.

 If your Vans have laces, this is a great time to remove those and put them to the side.
 We’ll clean those noodly little gems a little later on, but you should feel free to give them a quick brush as well.

-If your vans need a deep clean all over, you’ll want to ditch the pen and make a cleaning agent of your own.
+If your sneakers need a deep clean all over, you’ll want to ditch the pen and make a cleaning agent of your own.
 There are a lot of different recipes floating around the Internet, but my personal favorite combines two parts of baking soda with one part hydrogen peroxide in a bath of warm water.
 You can make as big of a batch as you want, but the 2 to 1 ratio here is key.

 Once you’ve made your concoction, apply it all over your shoe with a clean cloth.
 After rubbing it in, let it sit for a few minutes to ensure that the ingredients are able to break up the stains.
 Then, remove with another wet towel.
 Make sure you remove all of the cleaning solution; otherwise, you could discolor your shoes.

-After you wipe off the cleaning solution, give your soles a thorough scrub.
+Step 3: After you wipe off the cleaning solution, give your soles a thorough scrub.
 There’s likely a lot of grime caked onto the outer and bottom soles of your shoe, so you’ll want to wipe them clean as best you can.

 For this task, I like to use a magic eraser.
 This product is a true godsend and should help break up any debris with ease.
 You could also use an old toothbrush, a coarse towel, or whatever other cleaning implement you prefer.
 The Vans website itself recommends waiting for the canvas exterior to completely dry before attacking your soles with either white vinegar, lemon juice, rubbing alcohol, or acetone.
 Truly, it’s up to you to decide what agent will get your soles back to their distinctive, bright white look.

-Thought we forgot about the laces, huh?
+Step 4: Thought we forgot about the laces, huh?
 Thankfully, these little guys are easy to clean, so are great to leave off until the very end.
 What I do is throw my dirty laces into a bowl of warm water mixed with a mild laundry detergent.
 I clean them by hand, rubbing any dirty spots out and letting them soak until they’re totally clean.

-So, you’ve read through this guide and decided that you’ll save yourself the hassle by throwing your Vans in the wash?
 While it’s a tempting proposition, I suggest that you don’t.
 Machine washing may be able to cleanse your shoes, but it could also warp their structure.
 Plus, a machine wash could also dull the white appearance of your shoes.
 Long story short, stick to hand-washing to preserve the integrity of your favorite kicks.